 Welcome to the ANT 426/MES 520 Course Guide

-This guide will provide you with resources and strategies to support your research papers and class presentations.
+This guide will provide you with resources and strategies to support your work in Dr. MacDougall's course.
 Need help?
 Contact Jen Bonnet (firstname.lastname@example.org) at Fogler Library!

 Looking for other databases?
 See the full list here.